-This organization is focused on family and community activities designed to enhance resilience, wellness and positive growth and development among family members in the Western Pennsylvania area and throughout the nation.
+This collaborative network of providers uses a contingency organization model to focus on family and community activities designed to enhance resilience, wellness and positive growth and development among family members and solo-individuals in the Western Pennsylvania area and throughout the nation.

 Deerwood Family Services will:

-Provide treatment, intervention coaching and prevention-related psychoeducational services, primarily in the areas of behavioral health, mental health, occupational therapy, speech therapy, and therapeutic tutoring to individual family members, to families-as-a-whole, and to small groups focused on family and local community activities.
+Provide on-line and in-office space for treatment, intervention, coaching, and for prevention-related psychoeducational services, primarily in the areas of behavioral health, mental health, occupational therapy, speech therapy, and therapeutic tutoring to individual family members, to families-as-a-whole, to individuals living alone, and to small groups focused on family and local community activities.

 Serve as a platform for grant-writing to obtain funding for prevention-related services not covered by insurance.